Credit where credit is due - some of the ideas here are also embodied in

 in a way which didn't make code really hard to follow.
 Using Monitor.TryEnter

-will work, but then you've got to put the finally
+will work, but then you've got to put the finally block in yourself, and test

 the return value from the method.
 Ian reasoned that usually what you really want is just an